-A non-resident hunter using a licensed bear operator must hunt only in the areas designated on the black bear hunting validation certificate received from the operator.
-These areas can include Crown or private land located within a BMA and private land located within a WMU designated on the operator's licence.
+A non-resident hunter must hunt only in the areas designated on the black bear hunting validation certificate issued by the operator.
+These areas can include Crown or private land located within a BMA and private land located within a WMU listed on the operator's licence.
 The operator's licence does not permit the operator to provide bear hunting services on private land located within a BMA licensed to another operator.
 The operator must have the landowner's permission in order to provide black bear hunting services to clients on private land.